-As further described in Note 6, Bimini Capital's junior subordinated notes.
-Pursuant to the applicable accounting guidance for variable interest entities, Bimini Capital's junior subordinated notes.
-Pursuant to the applicable accounting guidance for variable interest entities, Bimini Capital, and accordingly, this investment has been accounted for on the equity method.
+As further described in Note 6, Bimini Capital historically had a common share investment in a trust used in connection with the issuance of Bimini Capital's junior subordinated notes.
+Pursuant to the applicable accounting guidance for variable interest entities, Bimini Capital's common share investment in the trust has not been consolidated in the financial statements of Bimini Capital, and accordingly, this investment has been accounted for on the equity method.